-To determine the ASA value for each residue in the DJ-1 mitochondria localized mutants, we used the methods described in Ahmad et al. (2004).
-The DJ-1 crystal structure (PDB 1P5F) was used as a template for value determination.
+To determine the ASA value for each residue in the DJ-1 mitochondria localized mutants, we used the methods described in Ahmad et al (Ahmad et al., 2004).
+The DJ-1 crystal structure (PDB: 1P5F) was used as a template for value determination.